 WHAT ARE THE RISKS OF SURGERY FOR COLON CANCER?

 Overall, surgery for colon cancer is very safe, with survival in the immediate period after surgery of over 95%.
 Complications are somewhat more common, occurring in 1 in 5 patients; these can range from minor infections to conditions requiring repeat surgery and prolonged hospital stays.
 The most common complication is a wound infection at the incision site, typically treated with opening the most superficial layer of the wound and sometimes with antibiotics.
 Other potential infections include intra-abdominal infection (abscess), urinary tract (bladder) infection, and pneumonia.

 Some patients will develop clots in the veins of their legs called deep vein thromboses (DVTs).
 Walking soon after your operation helps reduce the risk of DVTs, and most surgeons will also prescribe an injectable medication that is used to reduce the risk of developing blood clots.

 A small number of patients may experience heavy postoperative rectal bleeding from the colon anastomosis.
 The bleeding usually occurs within two weeks of the surgery.
 You should discuss bleeding risks with your doctor if you plan to resume any pre-surgical blood thinners.
-If you plan any distant travel after hospital discharge where emergency medical care is difficult to obtain then these plans should be discussed with your surgeon.

 AFTER SURGERY, WHAT ADDITIONAL THERAPY IS NEEDED FOR COLON CANCER?